Docs

 FieldValue

-Name / Hostresend._domainkey
+Name / Hostresend._domainkey (Ticket0 shows the exact value)

-Verifying the records
+Verifying

-# Check SPF
+# Check SPF (Ticket0 typically uses the `send` subdomain)

-dig TXT yourcompany.com
+dig TXT send.yourcompany.com

 # Check DKIM

-dig CNAME resend._domainkey.yourcompany.com
+dig TXT resend._domainkey.yourcompany.com

 DMARC tells receiving servers what to do when SPF/DKIM checks fail.
 A minimal DMARC record: